Samsung/tizen-docs/docs/application/native/guides/multimedia/pose-detection.md

 ![Body pose](./media/mediavision_pose_public_model_def.png),

-In this model, `-1` denotes that there is no landmarks.
+In this model, `-1` denotes that there are no landmarks.
 Using this landmark information, you can create a mapping file.
 Suppose you create a mapping file with the name `pose_mapping.txt,` then you can populate the `pose_mapping.txt` file as follows:

 ```
 1